kserve/modelmesh-serving/docs/predictors/setup-storage.md

 }
 ```

-To see more detailed instructions and information, click [here](run-inference.md).
+You can find more detailed information about running inference requests [here](run-inference.md).

 To delete the resources created in this example, run the following commands: